-- a) That the "Summary Report" of Richmond Hill's drinking water system, as set out in SRCS.22.04 and as required under Schedule 22 of O. Reg.
-170/03 be received; - b) That the "City of Richmond Hill Drinking Water Annual Report 2021" regulatory reporting for municipal drinking water systems as contained in Appendix #1 to SRCS.22.04 and as required under Section 11 of O. Reg.
-170/03 be received; - c) That the Ministry of the Environment, Conservation and Parks Distribution System Drinking Water Inspection Report 2021 for Richmond Hill's drinking water system as contained in Appendix # 2 to SRCS.22.04 be received; - d) That updates and information regarding the Quality Management System Report 2021, as contained in Appendix # 3 to SRCS.22.04, be received.
+- a) That SRCS.23.01 containing various 2022 Municipal Drinking Water Reporting documents including the Summary Report required by Schedule 22 of O. Reg.
+170/03 be received. - b) That the "City of Richmond Hill Drinking Water Annual Report 2022" (Appendix 1 to SRCS.23.01) required under Section 11 of O. Reg.
+170/03 be received and made available to the public on the City's website. - c) That the Ministry of the Environment, Conservation and Parks Distribution System Drinking Water Inspection Report 2022 for Richmond Hill's drinking water system as contained in Appendix 2 to SRCS.23.01 be received. - d) That the Quality Management System Report 2022 (Appendix 3 to SRCS.23.01) required by the Drinking Water Quality Management Standard, be received. - e) That the Operational Plan attached to SRCS.23.01 as Appendix 4 be endorsed.